olaluwa/alx-system_engineering-devops/0x02-shell_redirections/README.md

-in task 11 the script count the number of directory and sub directory in task 12 the script display the 10 newest files in task 13 task a list of word as input and prints only words that appear exactly
+in task 11 the script count the number of directory and sub directory in task 12 the script display the 10 newest files in task 13 task a list of word as input and prints only words that appear exactly in task 14 the script displayed the pattern "root" from the file /etc/passwd